paulskirk53/Observatory-wiki/alpaca dome template notes.md

-domeshutter is null when conform tries to reconnect 2nd connection error - the port com4 has not been properly shutdown / disposed before it is re setup in setupPorts
+nina connect fine. nina disconnect fine, **BUT** reconnect fails wit exception at line 410 of connect() 2nd connection error - the port com4 has not been properly shutdown / disposed before it is re setup in setupPorts

 use the two code windows to insert the exception code into connect() / setupPorts()